 There is currently no established uniform and well-functioning treatment.
 The most common treatments are administered to alleviate the possible underlying causes by testing hearing aids, sound therapy, cognitive behavioral therapy and physiotherapy.
 Antinitus® is one of few CE marked medical devices for relief of the discomfort that tinnitus can bring.*

-*The effects may vary, according to clinical studies more than 50% experience relief.
+*The effects may vary, according to clinical studies 30-50% experience relief.

 Tinnitus facts checked 21st of April 2016 by Dr Peter Åhnblad, specialist physician in ear-, nose- and throat, Stockholm, Sweden.